 - Step 1.
-Download and unzip the latest installer from the link on the previous page. - Step 2.
+Download the latest installer from the Mbox website (link on previous page). - Step 2.
 Assure no Mbox-related applications are running (e.g. applications like Launcher, Daemon, or Remote), then launch the installer.
 Read and accept the legal and installation notes, then continue. - Step 3.
-At the Media Path pane of the installer, choose where the Mbox folder will be placed, as well as what to do if an Mbox folder already exists.
-For a default installation, leaving the options untouched will place the Mbox folder at the root of the System (boot) drive of the computer.
+At the Media Path pane of the installer, choose where the Mbox content folder will be placed, as well as what to do if an Mbox content folder already exists.
+For a default installation, leaving the options untouched will place the Mbox content folder in the /Applications folder on the boot drive of the computer.

-The Mbox Content Folder Destination section can be used to place the Mbox folder in a custom location.
-However, since there must be an item called "Mbox" at the root of the System boot drive, the installer will create an alias at that location, pointing to the selected custom location.
+The Mbox Content Folder Destination section can be used to place the Mbox content folder in a custom location.
+However, since there must be an item called "Mbox" in the /Applications folder on the boot drive, the installer will create an alias at that location, pointing to the selected custom location.

-For an upgrade installation, if a folder or alias named "Mbox" is found on the System boot drive, the pop-up in the Boot Mbox Folder section will be relabeled "Found" and the following options are available:
+For an upgrade installation, if a folder or alias named "Mbox" is found in the /Applications folder, the pop-up in the /Applications/Mbox Folder section will be relabeled "Found" and the following options are available:

 - a.
-If "Rename existing" is selected on the pop-up, the existing Mbox folder or alias will be renamed as Mbox####.old before a fresh Mbox folder/alias is created in the same location.
-After the installation, any required files can be manually moved into the new Mbox folder as needed. - b.
+If "Rename existing" is selected on the pop-up, the existing Mbox content folder or alias will be renamed as Mbox####.old before a fresh Mbox content folder or alias is created in the same location.
+After the installation, any required files can be manually moved into the new Mbox content folder as needed. - b.
 If "Merge existing" is selected on the pop-up, the installer will merge any installed files with the current installation.
 This option will not delete any existing content, but may change some settings and will add the default model and plug-in folders. - Step 4.
 Acknowledge settings and then agree to the License Agreement to begin the installation.